-In addition to puberty education, this resource promotes physical activity and healthy living for all adolescents in grades seven and eight.
-Always Changing & Growing Up is an educational program endorsed by Ophea and Physical and Health Education Canada (PHE Canada), and has been developed and written by physical and health educators as well as students.
+This resource promotes physical activity and healthy living for all adolescents in grades seven and eight.
+Always Changing is an educationally valid program endorsed by Ophea and Physical and Health Education Canada (PHE Canada), and has been developed and written by physical and health educators as well as students.
 The development and distribution of this program is possible through the generous support of the manufacturer of Always® and Tampax®.

-Current research indicates that adolescents are opting out of physical education, sport, and physical activity at alarming rates.
-The 2014 Active Healthy Kids Report Card on Physical Activity for Children and Youth continues to report that: "When we break down the numbers and assess them against international guidelines, we find that the proportion of children and youth achieving 60 minutes of physical activity - is still well below half of Canadian kids." †
+Current research indicates that adolescents are dropping out of physical education (as soon as they are given the choice), sport and physical activity.
+Girls in particular are dropping out at alarming rates.
+The 2014 Active Healthy Kids Report Card on Physical Activity for Children and Youth continues to report that: "When we break down the numbers and assess them against international guidelines, we find that the proportion of children and youth achieving 60 minutes of physical activity - is still well below half of Canadian kids."

-There are many barriers that challenge adolescent participation, such as income disparity, transportation, and parents/guardians levels of education.
+There are many barriers that challenge adolescent participation, such as income disparity, transportation, and education of parents/guardians.
 Additional barriers include perceived incompetence/low self-esteem, a poor body image and lack of motivation.
-Attention must be given to the challenges many adolescents face - decreased self-esteem, increased emphasis on appearance and gender bias.
-Similarly, attention must be paid to the stereotypes prevalent in society and how they affect young students.
-Because of these stereotypes, many have felt a need to hide or suppress their emotions and behave in certain ways.
-This often begins at an early age, and causes many to find themselves in conflict when they reach adolescence.
-This resource has been designed to help students develop the skills necessary to overcome these barriers and lead active, healthy lives.
+Attention must be given to the challenges many adolescent girls face - decreased self-esteem, increased emphasis on appearance, gender bias in the classroom, and conflicting perceptions of what it means to be female.
+Similarly, attention must be paid to boys who are affected by society's stereotyping of what a 'real boy' is.
+Because of this, many males have felt a need to hide or suppress their emotions and behave in certain ways.
+This often begins at an early age, and causes many boys to find themselves in conflict when they reach adolescence.
+This resource has been designed to help students develop some of the skills necessary to overcome these barriers and lead active, healthy lives.